Avocado Omelette – A Superfood Breakfast

 - Cold pressed avocado oil for gentle frying.

-How to Make an Avocado Omelette
+How to Make a Healthy Omelette with Avocado

 Begin with a little avocado oil in the bottom of a small frying pan.
 Chop up and add the spring onion and let it gently fry on a low heat.
 Now is also a good time to turn on your oven grill to get it ready to raise the omelette soon.